Christmas Pyramid at the Christmas Market in Basel, Switzerland

 FAQ about the Christmas Markets in Basel

-Christmas Markets are open on Sundays from November 28 – December 23, 2024.
+Christmas Markets are open on Sundays from November 27 to December 23, 2025.

 Is Basel a good Christmas market?

 Yes, Basel is a great Christmas Market to visit.
-Two markets are walkable between the two sights.
-There are a lot of stalls for shopping and wonderful traditional market food.
+Two markets are within walking distance of each other.
+There are numerous stalls for shopping and a wonderful traditional market offering delicious food.

 What language is spoken in Basel?

-They speak Swiss German, which is spoken in Basel.
-They border on the France and Germany.
+They speak Swiss German, which is spoken in the Basel area.
+They border on France and Germany.

 What currency is used in Switzerland?